mlanza/ai-literacy/301/06-craft.md

 Their view is narrow.
 They don’t see the whole path.
 They don’t know what came before or what comes after.

 But with AI?
-That’s starting to change.

-Because now, if you’re designing with intention, you can move with the bead.
+Your ability to scale, to own more is starting to change.
+Because now, if you’re inclined to, you can move with the bead.
+Monitor the virtual.
+Give it feedback, refine its playbook.

-You can be part of every step — not all at once, but over time.
-You can see the whole process unfold.
-And you can leave your fingerprints on every cup.
+You can participate in every step.
+Watch the whole process unfold.
+And you can leave your fingerprints at every cup.
 That’s what process-level work with AI enables.

 ## Moving Beyond The Prompt